 |x||A real number, complex number or matrix.|

 The exponential function models exponential growth and has unique properties that make calculating calculus-type questions easier.
-For the latter, the function has two important properties.
-1) The value of the function at is and 2) the output of the function at any given point is equal to the rate of change at that point.
-For example, here is some output of the function.
+The function has two important properties.
+First, the value of the function at is and second, the output of the function at any given point is equal to the rate of change at that point.
+For example, here are some examples of the output of the function.

-At each of the points , and , the rate of change or, equivelantly, “slope” of the function is equal to the output of the function at that point.
+At each of the points , and , the rate of change of the function is equal to the output of the function at that point.
 This property is why the exponential function appears in many formulas and functions to define a family of exponential functions.
-In addition to exhibiting the properties of exponentiation, the function gives the family of functions useful properties and the variables more meaningful values.
+In addition to exhibiting the properties of the exponent operator, the function gives the family of functions useful properties and the variables more meaningful values.

 Note, whenever the math expression appears in an equation, the equation can be transformed to use the exponential function as .
 Also, the exponential function is the inverse of the natural logarithm function.